 First, let’s have a quick refresher on the basics of Invisalign.
 Invisalign involves a series of clear, BPA-free plastic, removable aligners.
 Before you kick off treatment, an Aura Orthodontics team member takes a digital scan of your teeth and gums with our iTero® scanner.
 A computerized, 3D model of your mouth is created based on the scans.
 Dr. Vishal Sharma, Dr. Everett Lin or Dr. Julia Koo plans out your treatment directly on the model, moving each individual tooth into place.
 Invisalign prints out your aligners based on their specifications.
-Each set of aligners is programmed to achieve certain movements and as you make your way through the trays, your new smile gradually takes shape.
+Each set of clear aligners is programmed to achieve certain movements and as you make your way through the trays, your new smile gradually takes shape.
 When treatment is complete, you’ll wear a retainer to ensure your teeth stay in their new positions.

 While it can vary depending on your treatment plan, most patients change to a new set of aligners every week.
 For the best results, we recommend wearing Invisalign aligners for about 20 to 22 hours per day.
 You will only take your aligners out to brush and floss your teeth and for meals and snacks.
 You might find you snack less or have to be efficient with certain meals in an effort to wear your aligners for the full amount of time.
 This is not to say you can’t enjoy leisurely dinners out with friends anymore.
 A good Invisalign tip is to adjust your day accordingly.
 If you know you are dining out at night, for example, eat something quick and easy for breakfast and lunch so you can maximize your time.
 Learn more about the pros and cons of Invisalign.

 Eating and Drinking With Invisalign